DrPaulBrewer/pipe-to-storage/README.md

 `optional` may be:

-* the string `'json'` is shorthand to set `content-type: application/json`
+* the string `'json'`, shorthand to set metadata `content-type: application/json`
-* other strings will set the content type exactly
+* other strings, for setting the `content-type` (be precise)
-* an object overrides `writeStream.options` in the storage call
+* an object, to set any `writeStream.options` in the internal storage `createWriteStream` call

-returns a Promise that resolves after saving the string or stream contents in `source` to `storage.bucket(bucketName).file(fileName)` or rejects with any errors
+returns a Promise that resolves after saving the contents of `source` to `storage.bucket(bucketName).file(fileName)` or rejects with any errors not caught in retrys